apple/coremltools/docs-guides/source/performance-impact.md

 The latency numbers were captured using the Xcode **Performance** tab, using the `median` statistic.
 Compute unit selection is `all` unless otherwise noted.
 The latency numbers are sensitive to the device state, and may vary depending on the device state and build versions.

-- Device: iPhone 14 Pro
+- Device: iPhone 14 Pro (A16), unless otherwise mentioned
-- iOS build: iOS17 Developer Beta 1
+- iOS build: iOS17
-- Xcode : Xcode 15 Beta 1
+- Xcode : Xcode 15

 ### Model Info